Active Submarkets in Greenville County

 What Developers & Builders Should Know

-- Southern Greenville and Simpsonville corridors often absorb $300k–$500k new-home product faster than distant exurban tracts.
+- Southern Greenville and Simpsonville corridors often see stronger demand for entry and move-up detached product than distant exurban tracts — confirm comps for your price band.

 - On I-85 corridor sites, utility extension and stormwater ponds frequently cost more than first-pass earthwork estimates.

-- Horizontal development in Greenville typically runs 6–18 months after permits issue — plan vertical starts accordingly.
+- Horizontal development in Greenville often runs many months after permits issue — sometimes 9–24+ months depending on scope, weather, and utilities.

 - Shovel-ready lots in Greenville County trade at a premium; compare against raw land with our horizontal vs raw land guide.